 While primary focal hyperhidrosis usually develops in childhood or adolescence, secondary hyperhidrosis develops later in life.
 Usually, it is a side effect of a medication or an underlying medical condition.

-Some of the most common conditions secondary hyperhidrosis is a sign of include:
+Some of the most common conditions and a sign to include:

 - Head trauma